 Transportation is the costliest energy sector in Rhode Island, accounting for about 40 percent of statewide energy expenditures.
 OER has worked with stakeholders to promote the use of alternative and clean transportation solutions that can reduce overall energy consumption and long-term consumer costs; mitigate the transportation sector's impact on our environment and create new opportunities for industry growth.
-As part of these efforts, OER established the Electrify RI program, an electric vehicle (EV) charging station incentive program that seeks to make more charging stations accessible to Rhode Island drivers.
-The increased availability of charging stations will encourage state residents and businesses to make the switch to electric vehicles in order to reduce transportation-related carbon emissions and pollutants.
+Our electric vehicle and electric bicycle programs combined have provided approximately 1800 rebates to Rhode Islanders to date.